ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 	}
 ```

+More on Docker secrets when we get to production (discussed in part 3, _"Docker Swarm and Traefik"_).

 ## 5) Removed PgAdmin4

-PgAdmin4 is just one of many Postgres editors available.
+PgAdmin4 is one of many Postgres editors available.
 For example, I've enjoyed using SQLPro Studio at work.
-If you're going to use PgAdmin4 or any other editor you're better off using it on your host machine outside a container.
+If you're going to use PgAdmin4 or any other editor, use it on your host machine without a container.
 Reason being, it's more reliable.
-I found importing and exporting sql files extremely difficult in the PgAdmin4 UI within a container.
+Importing and exporting sql files is difficult in a PgAdmin4 container.

 ## 6) Enabled Idiomatic Go development

-Containerizing the go api is now optional (as it should be).
+Containerizing the Go API is now optional.
 This makes our development workflow even more flexible.
-The change was inspired by this tweet:
+This tweet made me consider the consequences of having the API too coupled to Docker.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Folks, keep docker out of your edit/compile/test inner loop.</p>&mdash; Dave Cheney (@davecheney) <a href="https://twitter.com/davecheney/status/1232078682287591425?ref_src=twsrc%5Etfw">February 24, 2020</a></blockquote>

-I think it depends on what you're trying to achieve and your comfort with Docker.

-My reasons for using Docker:
+In the end Docker should be optional and you should know your reasons for using it.
+My reasons are:

 1. Custom Workflows
 2. Predictability Across Machines